pwilmart/PAW_pipeline/docs/Anaconda.md

 ---

+# CRITICAL MESSAGE
+## Newer Anaconda distributions break the `histo_GUI.py` script

+At the moment, an older Python 3.7 distribution of Anaconda still works.
+Changes were made to Matplotlib in recent versions that gave warnings when running the `hisot_GUI.py` script.
+Those have finally become errors in the most recent distributions.

+You can get the older Python 3.7 distribution [**>>here<<**](https://repo.anaconda.com/archive/).
+The file to download is `Anaconda3-5.3.1-Windows-x86_64.exe` at the bottom of the web page.

+---

 ## Downloading Anaconda

 The Anaconda [download link](https://www.anaconda.com/download/#windows) has options for Windows, Mac, and Linux versions, and for Python 3.6 or Python 2.7 versions (as of 2018-04-06).
 You should get the Python 3.6 download: